root-foundation/root/Convergence.md

 - B. Advancements update the tree.
 - C. AGI (fundamentally _different_ type of advancement) balances tree by eating all activities below a complexity threshold.

 And importantly, as all activities become highly complex, they also become more similar: _converging_ towards a singular activity.
-An individual great at one activity will increasingly be great at all.
+An individual (or entity) great at one activity will increasingly be great at all.

 ---